-The gambling task used in the study, known as the single outcome gambling (SOG) task, is illustrated in Figure 1.
-At the start of the experiment, a choice stimulus (CS) with two numbers 10 (left box) and 50 (right box), with a monetary value in US cents, was displayed for 800 ms. The subject was instructed to select one number by pressing the left button for "10" or the right for "50."
-The selected number, appeared 700 ms after the CS disappeared and lasted for 800 ms inside a green box (to indicate a gain) or a red box (to indicate a loss) and was thus designated the outcome stimulus (OS).
+The gambling task used in the study, known as the single outcome gambling (SOG) task is illustrated in Fig. 1.
+At the start of the experiment, a choice stimulus (CS) with two numbers 10 (left box) and 50 (right box), with a monetary value in US cents, was displayed for 800 ms. The subject was instructed to select one number by pressing the left button for '10' or the right for '50'.
+The selected number, appeared 700 ms after the CS disappeared and lasted for 800 ms inside a green box (to indicate a gain) or a red box (to indicate a loss), and was thus designated the outcome stimulus (OS).
 Thus, there were four possible outcomes: namely, gain 50 (+50), loss 50 (-50); gain 10 (+10), and loss 10 (-10).
-The subject had to respond by selecting either 10 or 50¢ (US cents) within 1,500 ms of CS onset.
+The subject had to respond by selecting either 10¢ or 50¢ (US cents) within 1500 ms of CS onset.
 If the subject did not respond/select within the specified time, the OS would not appear, and the next CS would appear as next trial.
-The intertrial interval was 3,000 ms throughout the experiment.
+The inter-trial interval was 3000 ms throughout the experiment.
 There were 172 trials in this experiment.
-Although the event of loss (in red) and gain (in green) in the OS was maintained at equal probability, the order of appearance was pseudo-randomized.
-The subjects were not aware of the probability or ysis window (200-ms prestimulus + 800-ms poststimulus) represents the time segment that was used for the time-frequency (Stransform) analysis.
-[Color figure can be viewed in the online issue, which is available at wileyonlinelibrary.com.]
+While the event of loss (in red) and gain (in green) in the OS was maintained at equal probability, the order of appearance was pseudorandomized.
+The subjects were not aware of the probability or sequence of the task.
+The task was presented in two blocks and each block lasted for 4 minutes; the procedure was identical in both blocks.
+At the end of each block, the net/overall loss or gain for the entire block (e.g., Gain \$4.50) was displayed.
+The subject was instructed to press any button to start the next block.